ibm-cloud-docs/appid/identity-providers.md

 3. Enter the Google Client ID and Secret that you obtained from the Google Developers console.
 4. Copy the URI that is in the **Redirect URI for Google for Developers** field.
 Paste the URI into the **Authorized redirect URIs** field that is under **Restrictions** in the **Client ID for web application** section of the Google Developers Portal.
 5. Click **Save**.
-6. Optional: For web apps, enter the redirect URI in the **Web Application Redirect URIs** field.
+6. Optional: To configure authentication for web apps, enter the redirect URI in the **Web Application Redirect URIs** field.
 This value is determined by the developer and used to access the redirect URI after the authorization process completes.

-## Configuring IBMid authentication

-You can configure the App ID service to use IBMid as an identity provider.

-### Getting a client ID and secret from IBMid

-To use IBMid as an identity provider, register a BlueID app to a preproduction or production environment and obtain a client ID and secret.

-1. On SSO Self-Service Provisioner - https://w3.innovate.ibm.com/tools/sso/home.html, log in to your BlueID account.
-2. Register a BlueID app.
-Be sure to select **preproduction** or **production** for identity provider.
-3. Create credentials by using OAuth.
-In **Client Details** enter the App ID redirect URL.
-You can get the redirect authorization URI from the IBMid configuration screen of your service dashboard.
-4. Be sure **Authorization Code** is selected.
-5. Make note of your BlueID client ID, secret, and the account identity provider type.
-Click **Continue & Finish**.

-### Configuring App ID for IBMid authentication

-Once you have your BlueID client and secret and you BlueID app is configured with the correct redirect URI, you can edit the BlueID authentication section of your service dashboard.

-1. From the **Manage** tab of your service dashboard, select **IBMid** and click **Edit**.
-2. Enter your BlueID client ID and secret.
-3. Copy the URI that is in the **Redirect URI for IBMid for Developers** field and paste it into **Redirect URIs**.
-4. Select preproduction or production for identity provider and click **Save**.
-5. Optional: For web apps, enter the redirect URI into the **Web Application Redirect URIs** field.
-This value is determined by the developer and used to access the redirect URI after the authorization.